vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/08/019/19_bhadro_no.md

 title = "19"

 +++
-Both Ge and Re take this verse as expressing a wish (Ge “Glück bringend (sei) uns Agni …”).
+Both Geldner and Renou take this verse as expressing a wish (Geldner “Glück bringend (sei) uns Agni …”).
 This is possible, but there is no overt modal, and a straight equational reading is perfectly fine.